Masha-Korol/ResourceTrackerUI/README.md

 1. Company page
 2. Other user profile page
 3. Sorting and filtering of resources
-4. Add preview and description to the resource view
 5. Add tags to resource creation
 6. Add section of newly created resources for admin to validate
 7. Add an action, that the user did, to get into company recommendations (alexey estimated this article 4 / maria added this course to favorite)